kyma-project/kyma/docs/04-operation-guides/troubleshooting/svls-04-function-build-failing-on-k3d.md

 There are rare cases, for some k3d versions and configurations, where users experience Functions failing to be built.

-If you see that your Function cannot be built,
+Your Function cannot be built:
 ```
 $ kubectl get functions.serverless.kyma-project.io nyfun
 NAME    CONFIGURED   BUILT   RUNNING   RUNTIME    VERSION   AGE
 myfun   True         False             nodejs14   1         3h15m
 ```
-and the Function build job shows the following error, meaning that your host k3d environment is likely to experience the problem.
+and the Function build job shows the following error, meaning that your host k3d environment is likely to experience the problem:
 ```
 $ kubectl logs myfun-build-zqhk8-7xl6h
 kaniko should only be run inside of a container, run with the --force flag if you are sure you want to continue